What Is a Tabata Timer?

 Tabata workouts are used in group training, personal programming, warmups, finishers, and standalone conditioning sessions.
 The format works with any movement — sprints, cycling, rowing, kettlebells, burpees, or bodyweight exercises.

 BoxClock also includes EMOM Timer and Custom Intervals modes.
+See how the formats compare in our EMOM vs Tabata vs AMRAP guide.

 How BoxClock Handles Tabata